-Journal of the American Society of Echocardiography usesa Web-based online manuscript submission and reviewsystem.
-Please visit http://ees.elsevier.com/jase to submit your manuscript electronically.
+Journal of the American Society of Echocardiography (JASE) uses a Web-based online manuscript submission and review system.
+Please visit External link http://ees.elsevier.com/jase to submit your manuscript electronically.
 The website guides authors stepwise through the creation and uploading of the various files.
 Note that original source files, not PDF files, are required.
 Authors may send queries concerning the submission process, manuscript status, or journal procedures to the Editorial Office.
 Once the submission files are uploaded, the system automatically generates an electronic (PDF) proof, which is then used for reviewing.
 All correspondence, including the Editor's decision and request for revisions, will be by e-mail.

 The Journal will consider for publication suitable articles on topics pertaining to ultrasonic examination of the cardiovascular system or echocardiography.
 All communications relating to the editorial management of the Journal should be sent to Alan S. Pearlman, MD, FASE.

 Original, in-depth investigations, related experimental research articles.
 (See "Preparation of Manuscripts.")

 Concise and comprehensive articles devoted to reviewing a certain area or topic.

 Letters to the editor.
 Brief letters or notes to the Editor regarding published material or information of timely interest.

 This section will appear periodically when pertinent and will include items of special interest on a particular subject.